-THE FOLLOWING ARE THE GUIDELINES FOR COMPUTING THE WOR D COUNT: Punctuation is not counted.
+Punctuation is not counted.
+Functuation is not counted.
 Dictionary words and single characters one word Geographical names - County of Riverside, Desert Hot Springs one word Abbreviations - UCLA, U.C.L.A., PTA, P.T.A., USMC, U.S.M.C one word Hyphenated words appearing in any standard reference dictionary one word Dates - All digits (5/30/05) one word two words Whole numbers digits (1 or 10 or 100, etc.) one word one for each word one word Monetary amounts (if the dollar sign is used with figures - \$1,000) one word one for each word Telephone numbers one word Internet web site address one word If the text exceeds the word limit, the candidate must delete or change a words, or a sentence, to put the statement within the required word limit be filed.